felleg/felleg.gitlab.io-backup/content/posts/20210629-buying-a-planck.md

 afternoon, everything would be fine. :smiley:

 20 minutes later, the PCB is in place, and the metal plate is set as well.
 Time to attach the Gateron switches.
-The first two rows are no problem, I feel like a million bucks.
-But then I start working on the third row of the board and notice something is wrong with the hole where the N key is supposed to go...
+The first two rows were no problem, as I was just cruising along.
+But then as I start working on the third row of the board, I notice something is wrong with the hole where the N key is supposed to go...

 {{< figure src="/img/planck-misalign-1.jpg" position="center" caption="" >}}
 {{< figure src="/img/planck-misalign-2.jpg" position="center" caption="" >}}